Acceptance Rate at University of Toronto 2022/2023

-In the UOT medical school, students must have high GPA and MCAT scores.
+In the UOT medical school, students must have high GPAs and MCAT scores.
 The information below is all you need to know about studying medicine at the University of Toronto.

-- 4 year program: The program in the institution school of medicine is divided into four years.
-They include pre-clinical, clerkship, electives and so on.
+- 4-year program: The institution’s school of medicine program is divided into four years.
+They include pre-clinical, clerkship, electives, and so on.

 - High MCAT and GPA: each applicant must have an average GPA of 3.95 and a minimum MCAT score of 125 in each section.

 - Tuition: Students from Canada should budget $25,660 each year and $78,760 for international students.
 Domestic scholars must pay a compulsory fee of $1,751.90 and $2,364 for universal students.